Join the Cohen Honors College - Application opens August 1st!

 While we do not require a minimum ACT/SAT or GPA, we do consider your scores as part of our review with greater emphasis being placed on your essay and resume.
 We know some students will not have test scores or will have scores delayed due to testing date cancellations this year.
 Students without an ACT/SAT score are still encouraged to apply.

-Honors applications are reviewed monthly November 1 through August.
-Application for each semester is available up to one week before the first day of classes for the semester.
-To be considered for the Honors College Merit Scholarship, high school seniors must apply by November 1 and transfer students must apply by February 1.
-You will receive notification of our decision by WSU email.
+To receive priority consideration for the Honors College Merit Scholarship, high school seniors and transfer students must apply by February 1.
+You will receive notification of our decision by WSU email and in a mailed letter.

-As part of your application, you will be required to submit the Activate Your Resume Essay and a polished resume.
+As part of your application, you will be required to submit an essay and a polished resume.

 This essay is a critical piece of your application to the Cohen Honors College.
 This is an opportunity for us to get to know you beyond your resume and academic record.